developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### App Launch Flags
 EHS supports the option of setting one or more Android Intent flags when an application is launched.
 This permits the launch mode of an app to be specified, overriding any Intent flag(s) statically defined in the Android Manifest.
-This can be used, for example, to allow an app to retain data acquired from its last scan after an accidental press of the HOME key.
+This can be used to allow an app to retain data acquired from its last scan, for example, if the HOME key was accidentally pressed before the data was saved.

 App Launch Flags can be assigned to any EHS app, including apps launched manually, automatically or as a Kiosk.
 Intent flags also can be assigned to all apps in the User-Mode group or all those launched from the Tools menu.
-If a flag is assigned to an app in more than one node (i.e. individually and in the Tools menu node), the flag(s) assigned to the individual app will override those assigned from the group.
+If a flag is assigned to an app in more than one node (individually and in the Tools menu node, for example), the flag(s) assigned to the individual app will override those assigned to the group.

 <b>Supported flags</b>: